jk1652/WebCheckersApp/docs/DesignDoc.md

 > We can improve these metrics by splitting up our logic into more specialized needs instead of having a catch all Function.
 > By doing this our average operation complexity should meet the target numbers.

+>In regard to out Java docs coverage we have many outliers that could be improved upon, many of our more important classes
+> have 100% or near 100% code coverage however many classes also have 0% coverage.
+We can improve upon this issue by going
+> class by class and adding the necessary javadocs inorder remove these outliers.

 > The canJump function checks each direction and has many nested ifs, long ones at that.
 > It also has some problems with duplication and violations of the Law of Demeter.
 > `space.getPiece().getColor() != current.getColor()` could be replaced with: